akifshah7/BMI-Calculator/README.md

-# Findest
+# BMI Calculator
-An app that will help you find a job
+An app that will help you track your BMI.